AdobeDocs/certification.en/help/certifications/aw/aw-core-e-developer.md

 ---
 # Certification journey for Adobe [!DNL Workfront] Core Developer Expert

-Learn how to become a certified Adobe Developer expert.
+Learn how to become a certified Adobe Developer Expert.

 ## Minimum experience